adrianclay/publishing-e2e-tests/README.md

 ## Contributing

-There is information on the coding standards, how to ad tests and how to add applications to this project in the [contributing guidelines](CONTRIBUTING.md).
+There is information on the coding standards, how to add tests and how to add applications to this project in the [contributing guidelines](CONTRIBUTING.md).

 ## Gotchas